-Accessory Description Cold Weather Kit Recommended in areas where temperatures regularly fall below 32 °F (0 °C).
+Accessory Description Cold Weather Kit Recommended in areas where temperatures fall below 32 °F (0 °C).
 Scheduled Maintenance Kit Includes all pieces necessary to perform maintenance on the generator along with oil recommendations.
 Auxiliary Transfer Switch Lockout Enables any of the transfer switches to completely lock out one large electrical load by tying into its control system.
-Fascia Skirt Wrap Standard on all 20 kW units.
-It is available for all other current production air-cooled units.
-It snaps together, around the base of the generator, to provide a smoothing, contoured look as well as rodent / insect protection.
-Mobile LinkTM Provides a personalized web portal that displays the generator's status, maintenance schedule, event history and much more.
-This portal is accessible via computer, tablet or smart phone.
-Sends emails and/ or text notifications the moment there is any change in the generator's status.
-Notification settings can be customized to what type of alert is sent and how often.
-For more information visit www.standbystatus.com.
+Fascia Base Wrap The fascia base wrap snaps together around the bottom of the new air-cooled generators.
+This offers a sleek, contoured appearance as well as offering protection from rodents and insects by covering the lifting holes located in the base.
+Requires use of the mounting pad shipped with the generator.
 Touch-Up Paint Kit Very important to maintain the look and integrity of the generator enclosure.
 This kit includes touch-up paint and instructions.

-Contact a Dealer for additional information on accessories.
+NOTE: Contact an independent Authorized Dealer for additional information on accessories.